F I N E H Y D R O C A L C A S T I N G S B Y C. C. C R O W

 Sidewall of my S-scale pilot model

 !
-PATTERNS NOW COMPLETE !
+DURANGO KIT NOW IN PRODUCTION !

 O SCALE